Traffic code: United States

 For the traffic code in the United States, each state has its own traffic code, although most of the rules of the road are similar for the purpose of uniformity, given that all states grant reciprocal driving privileges (and penalties) to each other's licensed drivers.
 There is also a "Uniform Vehicle Code" which has been proposed by a private, non-profit group, based upon input by its members.
 As with many such offerings, some states adopt selected portions as written, or else with modifications, and others create their own versions.
 Similarly, most states have adopted relevant standards for signs and signals, based upon the Manual on Uniform Traffic Control Devices from the U.S. Department of Transportation.
 Many of the standard rules of the road involve consistent interpretation of the standard signs and signals, such as what to do when approaching a stop sign, or the driving requirements imposed by a double yellow line on the street or highway.
 Many federal departments have also adopted their own traffic code for enforcement on their respective reservations (e.g., national parks, military bases).

-Outside US
+Other countries

 Most countries define national legislation relative to car driving and penalties.
-Most of those regulations have some common basis to help people driving from one country to one other: Vienna Convention on Road Traffic and Vienna Convention on Road Signs and Signals have helped this harmonization effort.
+Most of those regulations have some common basis to help people driving between countries.
+International conventions such as the Vienna Convention on Road Traffic and Vienna Convention on Road Signs and Signals have helped in harmonization of traffic laws across countries.

 Road, driving and traffic regulations are the subject to specific codification of the law in countries such as: